bvm/bvm/README.md

 Low effort:

-1. `bvm list` - Lists the installed binaries.
-2. `bvm clear-url-cache` - Clear the url caches, but not the binary caches.
+1. `bvm clear-url-cache` - Clear the url caches, but not the binary caches.
-3. Ability to get a specific version of a binary when using `bvm resolve` (ex. `bvm resolve deno 1.3.1`)
+2. Ability to get a specific version of a binary when using `bvm resolve` (ex. `bvm resolve deno 1.3.1`)
-4. Ability to specify pre & post install commands in the configuration file.
+3. Ability to specify pre & post install commands in the configuration file.
-5. Require `--force` on `bvm install <url>` if already installed.
+4. Require `--force` on `bvm install <url>` if already installed.
-6. Command aliases in the configuration file.
+5. Command aliases in the configuration file.
    ```jsonc
    {
      "binaries": [{